 An element in a game that is very important, at least, to me, is the background music.
-Music can lift up any genre, we saw that with Wardruna in the series Vikings, a band that goes to great lengths to use historical correct instruments from the Viking Age.
+Music can lift up any genre, we saw that with Wardruna in the series Vikings, a band that goes to great lengths to use historically correct instruments from the Viking Age.

-The ambitions for the game seem to be very high, especially with Dr. Jackson Crawford helping the developers stirring the oars on its historical correct path.
+The ambitions for the game seem to be very high, especially with Dr. Jackson Crawford helping the developers stir the oars on its historical correct path.
 We won’t know for sure, how much of the game will be accurate vs fantasy, or if the game will fulfill the expectations of those who are into Vikings, I guess we have to wait for its release, which is expected to happen in the fourth quarter of 2020.
 Order a copy now